jingtaozhan/jingtaozhan.github.io/_pages/about.md

   - /about.html
 ---

-I am now a second year Ph.D. student in [THUIR Lab](http://www.thuir.cn/), [Department of Computer Science and Technology](http://www.cs.tsinghua.edu.cn), Tsinghua University.
+My name is Jingtao Zhan (詹靖涛, in Chinese).
+I am now a second year PhD student in [THUIR Lab](http://www.thuir.cn/), [Department of Computer Science and Technology](http://www.cs.tsinghua.edu.cn), Tsinghua University.
 My supervisors are Prof. Shaoping Ma and [Prof. Yiqun Liu](http://www.thuir.cn/group/~YQLiu/).

-My major research interests lie in neural IR.
+My research lies in Information Retrieval and Web Search.
+I currently focus on Dense Retrieval with a wide interest in improving its effectiveness, efficiency, and interpretability.

+I also served as a reviewer and PC member for WSDM2022.

 Education
 ======